 The country’s Federal Intelligence Service (FIS) has been on guard, however, for a number of years and the Swiss work in close collaboration with various international agencies to combat the rising threat of Islamist extremism in Europe.

 Whether or not they participate in the front-line fight against jihadist organizations in the Middle East or elsewhere, the nations of Europe have long been a target for such groups; there simply is no opting out of this particular fight.
 The notion – held by too many people – that “if we leave them alone, they will leave us alone,” does not work.
-If Switzerland can be embroiled in this conflict, then no country in Europe is immune.We value your comments!
-Please weigh in on our comment section below.
+If Switzerland can be embroiled in this conflict, then no country in Europe is immune.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com